Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/06-Hardware_Validation/README.md

 * With a _baremetal_ environment, the PS application is compiled to run directly on the processor.
 The application must integrate and manage the AI Engine graph and PL kernels directly without the support of any operating system.
 AMD provides a standalone board support package (BSP), drivers, and libraries for applications to use to reduce development effort.
 * With _Linux_, the PS application is compiled to run on a Linux operating system.
 AMD provides an ADF API to control control the AI Engine graph and the Xilinx Runtime (XRT) API to control PL kernels.

 For more details, refer to the [AI Engine Tools and Flows User Guide (UG1076)](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application).
-In either scenario, Vitis Model Composer automatically generates all required source code for the host application to execute the testbench and interact with the ACAP device. **We will use Baremetal flow for this lab.**
+In either scenario, Vitis Model Composer automatically generates all required source code for the host application to execute the testbench and interact with the Adaptive SoC device. **We will use Baremetal flow for this lab.**

 **Target** has two options: __hw__ or __hw emu__.